JBlitzar/constructive-counterfactuals/README.md

 ### Part 1: Reproducing _Ablation Based Counterfactuals_

 Inspired by Zheng Dai and David Glifford's work with _Ablation Based Counterfactuals_ ([arXiv:2406.07908v1](https://arxiv.org/abs/2406.07908)), this repository presents some experiments and expansions.
 First, my aim was to reproduce their results.
 In order to encourage rapid experimentation and accessibility, I implemented the model as a VAE instead of a diffusion model.
-Additionally, rather than ablating by removing a model from an ensemble where each model was trained on a subset, I instead ablate simply by zeroing the parameters strongly activated by a specific sample: This allows these methods to be generalized to the most common architectures, rather than constructing an ensemble specificically for examining counterfactuals. (see [ablate.py](ablate.py) and [architecture.py](architecture.py))
+Additionally, rather than ablating by removing a model from an ensemble where each model was trained on a subset, I instead ablate simply by zeroing the parameters strongly activated by a specific sample: This allows these methods to be generalized to the most common architectures, rather than constructing an ensemble specifically for examining counterfactuals. (see [ablate.py](ablate.py) and [architecture.py](architecture.py))

 <img src="results/realistic_ablation.png" width="30%">